5nake/FileSharingServer/README.md

 Available translations: en_EN, de_DE
 (The translations are located in /locales)
 You can send me translations.
-Upload them to your File Sharing Server and submit the link as an issue on this GitHub repository.
+Upload them to your File Sharing Server and submit the link as an translation issue on this GitHub repository.

 Miscellaneous
 =============